 Recommended Reading: High-tech Tips for any Resume

 Me either!
 But the fact is, getting a visa is hard.
-Once you have a visa, reside in the country, and are at the company, life gets a lot easier.
-In a lot of circumstances, you can change roles internally at the company (which is what I did at trivago).
+Once you have a work permit, reside in the country, and are at the company, life gets a lot easier.
+In many circumstances, you can change roles internally at the company (which is what I did at trivago).
 My first job was as the North American spokesperson for trivago’s B2B products.
 I had native English, and despite having no industry knowledge, I had market expertise because I know how to speak with and present to Americans.

 After one year, I shifted into the role I really wanted: software product management.
 I most likely would not have received a visa as a product manager because there are many experienced product managers in Germany.
 But now there was an additional argument to give to the visa authorities: “Judson understands the American user, hotelier, and has an intimate knowledge of how our business operates, thus making him an ideal product manager which we could not find in another local applicant.”

 Who you know can play a significant role here.
 Reach out to your network, figure out who works for a company based abroad or knows someone who does, and ask for an introduction.

 Set up informational interviews to ask the question, “if I were to apply to a role in your country or at your company, what skills, experience, and knowledge, would you find most attractive?

 Google phrases similar to “English speaking jobs in __” and “English speaking companies in __” to find articles that cover this topic.

 Join networks such as InterNations, CouchSurfing, LinkedIn Premium, XING (German LinkedIn), Rotary, and anything else with a focus on international networking.